ubuntu-mate/ubuntu-mate.org/pages/ubuntu-mate-1604-presskit.md

 </div>
 <br />

-We are also delighted to provide a ready to run image for the [Raspberry Pi](http://www.raspberrypi.org) 2 which has been [improved based on the Raspberry Pi community](/blog/ubuntu-mate-wily-for-raspberry-pi-2-is-coming/).
+We are also delighted to provide a ready-to-run image for the [Raspberry Pi](http://www.raspberrypi.org) 2 which has been [improved based on the Raspberry Pi community](/blog/ubuntu-mate-wily-for-raspberry-pi-2-is-coming/).
 We've